accelerated-computing-class/telerun/README.md

 git clone git@github.com:accelerated-computing-class/telerun.git
 ```

-Once you've obtained a copy of the Telerun client on your computer, you should have a directory containing two files: `telerun.py` and `connection.json`.
-You can put these files anywhere you want, but you should always keep `connection.json` in the **same directory** as `telerun.py`, wherever that is.
-The `telerun.py` script needs `connection.json` to be present in order to work.
+Once you've obtained a copy of the Telerun client on your computer, you should have a directory containing `telerun.py`.

 ### Step 2: Login